Westcoast Wills and Probate LawyerVancouver | North Vancouver | Burnaby | Squamish

-Our committeeship lawyers can apply to court on your behalf for an appointment of committee.
+Our committeeship lawyers can apply to court on your behalf for an appointment of committee of estate.
 This is most often needed when a person becomes incapacitated and they have not already given a power of attorney over their finances to someone else.
 In this case, all bank accounts that are held only in their name are effectively frozen.

 If your loved one is in this situation, someone may have to be appointed as their committee of person and estate.
 But be forewarned, it is not a simple process:

-- Every year after being appointed by the Court, the committee must pay a fee and render their accounts to the Public Guardian and Trustee of BC for their review
+- Every year after being appointed by the Court, the committee may be forced to pay a fee and render their accounts to the Public Guardian and Trustee of BC for their review.